UN-2024/UP-2024/README.md

-- 👋 Hi, I’m @UN-2024
+- 👋 Hi, We are @UN-2024
-- 👀 I’m interested in building futuristic applications
+- 👀 We are interested in building futuristic applications
-- 🌱 I’m currently learning NLP/ML/LLMs
+- 🌱 We are currently learning NLP/ML/LLMs